kubernetes/contributor-site/content/en/blog/2024/sig-scheduling-spotlight.md

 **AP: That's awesome!
 You've been involved with the project since a long time.
 Can you provide a brief overview of SIG Scheduling and explain its role within the Kubernetes ecosystem?**

-**K**: As the name implies, our responsibility is to enhance scheduling within Kubernetes.
+**KN**: As the name implies, our responsibility is to enhance scheduling within Kubernetes.
 Specifically, we develop the components that determine which Node is the best place for each Pod.
 In Kubernetes, our main focus is on maintaining the [kube-scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/), along